arsd.simpledisplay

 }

-can create OpenGL contexts on your window.
+simpledisplay can create OpenGL contexts on your window.
 It works quite differently than 2d drawing.

-Note that it is still possible to draw 2d on top of an OpenGL window, using the draw
+Note that it is still possible to draw 2d on top of an OpenGL window, using the draw method, though I don't recommend it.

-with OpenGL enabled by passing the argument OpenGlOptions.yes
+To start, you create a SimpleWindow with OpenGL enabled by passing the argument OpenGlOptions.yes to the constructor.

-to a delegate which draws your frame.
+Next, you set redrawOpenGlScene to a delegate which draws your frame.

-To force a redraw of the scene, call window.redrawOpenGlSceneNow()
+To force a redraw of the scene, call window.redrawOpenGlSceneNow().

-reflect that.
+Please note that my experience with OpenGL is very out-of-date, and the bindings in simpledisplay reflect that.
 If you want to use more modern functions, you may have to define the bindings yourself, or import them from another module.
-However, I believe the OpenGL context creation done in simpledisplay
+However, I believe the OpenGL context creation done in simpledisplay will work for any version.

 This example program will draw a rectangle on your window: